HY, Silent Mode and Accumulation Mode

 = 3

 Accumulation mode lets us keep this result, while adding the next one -- accumulation mode is enabled by adding an ampersand & after the calculation line.
-(A space before & is needed.)
+(A space before & is required.)

 Let's do this for the three remaining rooms: